avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ```
 pony<br>
 caress<br>
-cat<br>
+cat<br><br>

-To gain a better understanding of how lemma is used within linguestics, let's take a trip down memory lane and recall verb conjugation.
+#### To gain a better understanding of how lemma is used within linguestics, let's take a trip down memory lane and recall verb conjugation.

 **Conjucating of 'To Be'**